-In vivo functional studies of rare disease associated variants in MO have unique strengths13, and have been adopted by many rare disease research initiatives around the world including the Undiagnosed Diseases Network (UDN) in the United States (undiagnosed.hms.harvard.edu) and the Rare Diseases Models & Mechanisms (RDMM) Networks in Canada (www.rare-diseases-catalyst-network.ca), Japan (irudbeyond.nig.ac.jp), Europe (solve-rd.eu) and Australia (www.functionalgenomics.org.au)14.
+In vivo functional studies of rare disease associated variants in MO have unique strengths13, and have been adopted by many rare disease research initiatives around the world including the Undiagnosed Diseases Network (UDN) in the United States and the Rare Diseases Models & Mechanisms (RDMM) Networks in Canada (, Japan , Europe and Australia 14.
 In addition to these coordinated efforts to integrate MO researchers into the workflow of rare disease diagnosis and mechanistic studies at a national scale, a number of individual collaborative studies between clinical and MO researchers have led to the discovery and characterization of many new human disease-causing genes and variants82-84.
 In the UDN, a centralized Model Organisms Screening Center (MOSC) receives submissions of candidate genes and variants with a description of the patients’ condition and assesses whether the variant is likely to be pathogenic using informatics tools and in vivo experiments.
 In Phase I (2015-2018) of the UDN, the MOSC comprised of a Drosophila Core [Baylor College of Medicine (BCM)] and a Zebrafish Core (University of Oregon) that worked collaboratively to assess cases.
 Using informatics analysis and a number of different experimental strategies in Drosophila and zebrafish, the MOSC has so far contributed to the diagnosis of 132 patients, the identification of 31 new syndromes55, the discovery of several new human disease genes (e.g., EBF315, ATP5F1D16, TBX217, IRF2BPL18, COG419, WDR3720) and phenotypic expansion of known disease genes (e.g., CACNA1A21, ACOX122).
 In addition to projects within the UDN, MOSC Drosophila Core researchers have contributed to new disease gene discoveries in collaboration with the Centers for Mendelian Genomics and other initiatives (e.g., ANKLE223, TM2D324, NRD125, OGDHL25, ATAD3A26, ARIH127, MARK328, DNMBP29) using the same set of informatics and genetic strategies that were developed for the UDN.
 Given the significance of MO studies on rare disease diagnosis, the MOSC was expanded to include a C. elegans Core and a second Zebrafish core (both at Washington University at St. Louis) for the Phase II (2018-2022) of the UDN.